f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    `AS3 Class <http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/refguide/schema-reference.html#as3>`__
    section of the schema reference.

-In the example above the ``declaration`` attribute is highlighted.
+In the example above, the ``declaration`` attribute is highlighted.
 Since the ``AS3`` class is the top-level class this attribute is special; it is a container used to specify our next class, ``ADC``: